suidouble/suidouble_metadata/README.md

 ```

 #### Time Capsule

+Optional binary primitive.
+Feel free to use it for metadata chunks, the whole metadata vector, or your own vector<u8> as a library.

 Timelock Encryption (TLE) is a cryptographic primitive with which ciphertexts can only be decrypted after the specified time.
 There's a module in metadata package to create TimeCapsules using randomness of [DRand chain](https://drand.love/).